OrdnanceSurvey/OS-OpenMap-Local-stylesheets/Geopackage stylesheets (pre April 2023)/GeoServer Stylesheets (SLD)/Full colour style/README.md

 *They have been designed to work with the data loaded into a database, for example PostGIS, with field names in full and in lowercase.*

+*They have been designed to work with geopackage data downloaded from the OS DataHub **prior to April 2023***

 ## Quick start guide

 **1.**  Fork or [download](https://github.com/OrdnanceSurvey/OS-OpenMap-Local-stylesheets/archive/master.zip) the contents of this repository